badal-io/airflow2-local-ci-cd/README.md

 <br/>

-## 3. Dependencies to solve before you go
+## 3. Customizing Airflow Settings
    ### 3.1

   - Add your Py dependencies to the `docker/requirements-airflow.txt` file